balsa-asanovic/chatApp/README.md

 # chatApp
-# simple chat application using React, Node.JS, Scoket.io
+# Simple chat application using React, Node.JS, Scoket.io

+# Some of the chat options are: